eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 - Else if either uses "minimum" : The smallest of the two values should be used.
 - Else if either uses "average" : The two values should be averaged.

-If no combine policy is requested, the combined value may be determined by the simulation engine.

 ### Collision Filtering

 Colliders from distinct rigid bodies should generate a collision response when they are sufficiently close together to be considered in contact.